d-bl/GroundForge/docs/help/Site-map.md

 instead you can adjust the space occupied on the page.
 A bug may assign the chosen stitches incorrectly in the animated diagrams, until fixed, stitches are not saved with pattern links.
-Minimum version for iOS is 11, for other systems unknown.
+Minimum version for iOS is 11, for FireFox 27, for other systems/browsers unknown.

 [untangling]: https://github.com/d-bl/GroundForge/releases/download/2017-06-05/untangle.mp4